sin-ying-lin/sin-ying-lin.github.io/_posts/2022-08-02-PatientPerspectives.md

 ```

 ### Data Pre-processing
-Make sure all variables types are correct and create aggregated vraibles from the items.
+Make sure all variable types are correct and create aggregated vraibles from the items.

 ```python